Skip to content

 is evaluated.
 Only single-robot settings are currently supported.

-- Jakkala & Akella, 2025. *Fully differentiable sensor placement and
+- Jakkala and Akella, 2025. *Fully differentiable sensor placement and

 informative path planning.*